Travel.State.Gov > International Travel > Country Information > Fiji International Travel Information

 HIV/AIDS Restrictions: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Fiji.
 There are no restrictions to long-term or short-term visits, and no HIV tests are required for a visit shorter than five months.
 A medical clearance is required for those seeking a work permit in Fiji.
 Once medical clearance is obtained, the work permit committee will decide on a case-by-case basis whether or not to approve the permit.
 Please verify this information with the Embassy of the Republic of Fiji before you travel.

-Remain cautious and alert in public places.
+Crime: Remain cautious and alert in public places.
 Although demonstrations are not common in Fiji, you should avoid demonstrations and large crowds, remembering that even peaceful demonstrations can turn violent unexpectedly.
-Messages regarding demonstrations and strikes, explosive device/suspicious packages, and weather-related events are posted on the embassy’s website.

 Victims of Crime: